How Did We Get Here? 7 Things To Know About Measles

 Herd immunity is a term that describes how many people in a population need to be immune for the population as a whole to be protected.
 Herd immunity protects those in a population who, for whatever reason, can't be safely vaccinated.

-The proportion of a population that needs to be immune for herd immunity depends on the disease and how it's transmitted.
+The proportion of a population that needs to be immune for herd immunity depends on the disease and how it is transmitted.

 Epidemiologists explain it like this:

-100% - (1/the basic reproductive number of the disease)% = Herd Immunity Threshold
+100% - (1/the basic reproductive number of the disease)% = Herd immunity threshold

 The basic reproductive number of a disease is the average number of people one person can infect in a totally susceptible population.
 Less contagious diseases require a smaller percentage of a population to be immune to prevent spread of a disease.
-But measles' reproductive number is high, between 12-18, meaning that one person, on average, infects 12 to 18 other people.
+But measles' reproductive number is high, between 12 and 18, meaning that one person, on average, infects 12 to 18 other people.

-How this works out is that 93 to 95 percent of the population must be immune to prevent a single case of measles from spreading.
+How this works out is that 93% to 95% of the population must be immune to prevent a single case of measles from spreading.
 Above that threshold, the virus just keeps hitting walls of immunity, and can't spread.
 But below that threshold, the virus can gain a foothold and spread among vulnerable members of a population.

 It's been said that measles was "eliminated" in 2000 from the U.S., but now we're seeing a new outbreak.
 What's the difference between eliminating and eradicating a disease?

 According to the CDC, a disease is eliminated from a geographic region when no more endemic cases of the disease occur within that region.
-Outbreaks can still happen, but are triggered by travel to countries where the disease is not eliminated.
+Outbreaks can still happen but are triggered by travel to countries where the disease is not eliminated.

 A disease is eradicated when the worldwide incidence of infection drops to zero.
 Smallpox is an example of a disease that has been successfully eradicated.